Veterans studies: Writing with Current, Former, and Future Members of the Military Standing Group

 "The Conference on College Composition and Communication (CCCC) has a number of Member Groups that hold meetings, sponsor panels and workshops at the Annual Convention, publish newsletters, and carry on other activities within the framework of the organization."
 CCCC recognizes both special interest groups and standing groups.
 What began in 2009 as a special interest group for writing studies faculty working with students at military service academies (as Special Interest Group Writing at the Service Academies formed by D. Alexis Hart, PhD), matured into the Standing Group Writing with Current, Former, and Future Members of the Military, but was downgraded back to a Special Interest Group due to low engagement in 2025.
 According to CCCC, "Standing Groups are membership-driven groups focused around a common interest that supports directly CCCC’s mission and bedrock beliefs."
 Select members of the group served on a CCCC Task Force on Student Veterans and developed the CCCC Position Statement (2015/2022) "Student Veterans in the College Composition Classroom: Realizing Their Strengths and Assessing Their Needs."
 The group has held full-day and half-day workshops for veterans studies scholars and been awarded CCCC outreach grants for community events with veterans service organizations in the cities where previous conventions were held.

 Conferences

 Veterans in Society Conference

-Established in 2013 by the Veterans Society Initiative at Virginia Tech, the Veterans in Society Conference is held biannually.
+Established in 2013 by the Veterans in Society Initiative at Virginia Tech, the Veterans in Society Conference is held biannually.
 The location of the conference changes.
 The conference is primarily made up of scholarly panels, keynote speakers, and workshops.